Leroymilo/RTX-in-python/README.md

 "x, y, z, r, g, b,Src" for a light source with the same names.

 PS : Don't mind the jank colors when the sum goes over 100%.

+(to do : fix jank color sum, add light reflexion with vectorial product)